wilsonmar/wilsonmar.github.io/_posts/2019-03-01-cloud-jmeter.md

     1. Within the the master's bin folder, edit file <tt>jmeter.properties</tt>.
     1. Find the "remote_hosts" and un-comment the line by removing the "#" on the left.
     1. Use commas to separate multiple IP addresses.
 Save the file.
-    1. To enable remote start from the Master machine, create a <strong>keystore</strong> by running <tt>create-rmi-keystore.sh</tt> (or .bat).
+    1. To enable remote start from the Master machine, generates file <tt>rmi_keystore.jks</tt> by running <tt>create-rmi-keystore.sh</tt> (or .bat).
 The "First and last name:" has to be "<strong>rmi</strong>" (remote method execution).
 Supply a password you've written down.
-This generates file <tt>rmi_keystore.jks</tt>.
 See https://jmeter.apache.org/usermanual/remote-test.html

     1. Copy the file to the bin folder of all slave nodes.
 Reference the property "server.rmi.ssl.keystore.file".